scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION endpoints which is used to transmit packets in the data plane.
 It can be created with a combination of up to three path segments (an up segment, a core segment, and a down segment).

 **Hop Field (HF)**: As they traverse the network, path segment construction beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
-In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing interface IDs of the ASes on the forwarding path.
+In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing Interface IDs of the ASes on the forwarding path.

 **Info Field (INF)**: Each path segment construction beacon (PCB) contains a single Info field, which provides basic information about the PCB.
 Together with Hop Fields (HFs), these are used to create forwarding paths.

 **Interface Identifier (Interface ID)**: A 16-bit identifier that designates a SCION interface at the end of a link connecting two SCION ASes, with each interface belonging to one border router.
-Hop fields describe the traversal of an AS by a pair of interface IDs called `ConsIngress` and `ConsEgress`, as they refer to the ingress and egress interfaces in the direction of path construction (beaconing).
-The Interface ID MUST be unique within each AS.
-Interface ID 0 is not a valid identifier as implementations MAY use it as the "unspecified" value.
+Hop fields describe the traversal of an AS by a pair of Interface IDs called `ConsIngress` and `ConsEgress`, as they refer to the ingress and egress interfaces in the direction of path construction (beaconing).
+Each Interface ID MUST be unique within each AS.
+0 is a reserved value that indicates the lack of an Interface ID.
+It is used as the unspecified Interface ID (e.g., in [](#onehop)).

 **Isolation Domain (ISD)**: In SCION, Autonomous Systems (ASes) are organized into logical groups called Isolation Domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).
 A possible model is for ISDs to be formed along national boundaries or federations of nations.

 **Leaf AS**: An AS at the "edge" of an ISD, with no other downstream ASes.

-**MAC**: Message Authentication Code.
-In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
+**Message Authentication Code (MAC)**: In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
 When "Medium Access Control address" is implied, the phrase "Link Layer Address" is used.

 **Path Authorization**: A requirement for the data plane is that endpoints can only use paths that were constructed and authorized by ASes in the control plane.
 This property is called path authorization.
 The goal of path authorization is to prevent endpoints from crafting Hop Fields (HFs) themselves, modifying HFs in authorized path segments, or combining HFs of different path segments.